baoqger/chrisbao/source/_posts/understand-http-1-1-client-golang-part2.md

 }
 ```

 At line 48, you can find it clearly.

-In [last article](https://baoqger.github.io/2021/12/01/understand-http1-1-client-golang/), you can find that `pconn.roundTrip` is the end of the HTTP request workflow.
+In [last article](https://baoqger.github.io/2021/12/01/understand-http1-1-client-golang/), you can see that `pconn.roundTrip` is the end of the HTTP request workflow.
 Now we had put all parts together.
 Great.

 ### Summary